n0nuser/n0nuser.github.io/content/posts/linux_startup/index.md

 - ***`6`*** : Restart the system.
   - If it is set to be the default runlevel, the system boots and restarts continuously.
 Another bad joke.

-`telinit` allows you instantly switch between levels.
+`telinit` command allows you instantly switch between levels.

 `inittab` file had the configuration for which level was to run at boot, but has now been replaced by systemd's feature `set-default`.